RobertoFreireFerrazPassos/dotNet-OOP/README.md

 #### Thread

 A Thread is a small set of executable instructions.
 The operating system executes code within a thread.
 The operating system switches between threads, allowing each to execute in turn, thus giving the impression that multiple applications are running at the same time.

+A single thread in a C# application, is an independent execution path that can run simultaneously with the main application thread.
+A C# client program (Console, WPF, or Windows Forms) starts in a single thread created automatically by the CLR and operating system (the "main" thread), and is made multithreaded by creating additional threads.

 #### Task